nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 If the index is outside the bounds of the size of the `TaskList`, a `NumberFormatException` is thrown, calling the `printErrorForIdx()` method in the Ui class that takes in the size of the `TaskList` as a parameter.

+**Step 6: Print the confirmation message:**

-Step 6a: Print the confirmation message: A confirmation message is printed to the user indicating what task has been
+Step 6a: A confirmation message is printed to the user indicating what task has been successfully marked as done from the user-provided index of the `TaskList`.
->>>>>>> master
-successfully marked as done from the user-provided index of the `TaskList`.
 The message includes the task type, description (and date of the task deleted if the task is either an event or a deadline).The execution will proceed to step 7.